 If you are needing a hotel near McCormick Place, you shouldn’t have an issue with finding one of the 1205 rooms available at the Marriott Marquis.
 Hotel rooms extend as high up as the 39th floor.
+Found out about my stay on a 26th floor executive suite here.
 There are 44 suites and two presidential suites available.
 The standard room measures 420 square feet and is the design work of Gensler.
 Each room includes a safe for valuables and an empty fridge to keep any leftovers from a night out.
 There are also safety protocols in place to make sure you are safe in your room.
 Elevators require keycard access to get to any of the rooms, and I personally encountered a security guard who wanted to verify my presence on a restricted floor.
 Safety is a major indicator when picking a hotel for anyone, particularly for a hotel near McCormick Place.

 West Elm furniture decorates the rooms of the Marriott Marquis.